sdrasco/drawdowngame/README.md

 It’s an homage to a simpler time, when asset bubbles were local, and your broker was a man named Carl.
 Runs on macOS.
 If you try anything else, you're on your own.

 Built as a modern tribute to *Millionaire: The Stock Market Simulation* (1982), created by Jim Zuber and published by Blue Chip Software for the Apple II, Atari 8-bit, Commodore 64, MS-DOS, and Macintosh.
-It was the original finance game that made you feel smart, rich, and wrong — often all in the same turn.
+It was a finance game that made you feel smart, rich, and wrong — often all in the same turn.

 ## Gameplay Overview